chrisguillory/gmail-mcp/README.md

 ### 3. Run the server

-Development mode with uv (recommended):
+Development mode:
 ```bash
 uv run mcp dev mcp_gmail/server.py
 ```

+This will spin up an MCP Inspector application that you can use to interact with the MCP server.

-Or with Claude Desktop:
+Or install for use with Claude Desktop:
 ```bash
 uv run mcp install \
     --with-editable .